Top Unsecured Credit Cards For Bad Credit

 Your payment history makes up 35% of your FICO score and is vital to building your credit.
 Therefore, it is critical that you make all of your monthly payments on time, and they be for at least the minimum balance.
 Thankfully, there are many tools you can use to help you to make on time payments.
 For example, most credit cards offer some form of email or text alerts to notify you when your payment is due.
 In addition, many offer automatic electronic bill payments that will ensure your payments are always made on-time.

-Here are three of the top unsecured credit cards to consider if you have bad credit.
+Here are four of the top unsecured credit cards to consider if you have bad credit.

 Other tips to help you improve your credit